anananacr/beambusters/README.md

 Application developed for detector center refinement in serial crystallography experiments.

-It uses the methods implemented in bblib to callculate the detector center of each diffraction pattern.
+It uses the methods implemented in bblib to calculate the detector center of each diffraction pattern.

 ## Dependencies:
 - Python 3.10.5

-- requirements.txt
+## Installation
+pip install beambusters

 ## Usage

 Example:
-beambusters center_data /path/to/list/file /path/to/config/file
+beambusters run_centering /path/to/list/file /path/to/config/file

 ## Contact